-MDOC will begin the annual reexamination process 90-120 calendar days in advance of its scheduled effective date.
-Generally, MDOC will schedule the annual reexamination effective dates to coincide with the family's anniversary date.
+Commerce or Field Agencies will begin the annual reexamination process 120 days in advance of its scheduled effective date.
+Generally, Commerce or Field Agencies will schedule annual reexamination effective dates to coincide with the family's anniversary date.

 Anniversary date is defined as 12 months from the effective date of the family's last annual reexamination or, during a family's first year in the program, from the effective date of the family's initial examination (admission).